top of page

 As the end of term approaches, school leaders across England are navigating one of the busiest periods of the year.
 From final assessments and staffing updates to Christmas events and budget planning, it’s no surprise that many leaders arrive at the holidays feeling exhausted.

-At Aston Education, we work closely with Heads, Deputies, Business Managers, HR leaders and MAT executives every day, and we see first-hand the toll that constant responsibility can take.
+At Aston Education, we work closely with Heads, Deputies, Business Managers, HR leaders, and MAT executives every day.
+We see first-hand the toll that constant responsibility can take.
 That’s why this Christmas break, we want to encourage you to switch off fully, recharge, and return in January with clarity and renewed energy.

 Why Switching Off Matters

-School leaders often put others first — staff, pupils, communities — but sustained leadership requires sustained wellbeing.
+School leaders often put others first — staff, pupils, and communities.
+However, sustained leadership requires sustained wellbeing.
 Rest isn’t indulgent; it’s essential.

 When leaders take their well-being seriously, it signals to colleagues that rest is part of a healthy school culture, not an afterthought.